GRAPHSHAP: Explaining Identity-Aware Graph Classifiers Through the Language of Motifs: Problem Statement

 \section{Problem Statement}

 We are given a graph $G = \mathcal{(V,E)}$ with nodes $i,j \in \mathcal{V}$, edges $(i,j) \in \mathcal{E}$.
 We let $\mathcal{G}$ denote the set of all possible graphs defined over a fixed set of nodes $\mathcal{V}$.
 We are also given a black-box graph classification model $B$, that is, we can not inspect $B$, we do not know the learning algorithm that produced $B$, nor its parameters, nor we have access to its training data.
 The only requirement about $B$ is that it can be queried at will.
 Without loss of generality we assume a binary classification with class labels $\{0,1\}$; in particular we model the black-box as a function $B: \mathcal{G} \to [0,1]$ returning, for any graph $G \in \mathcal{G}$, the probability that $G$ is in class 1.

-For the scope of this paper, we consider $G$ to be a simple, undirected, unweighted graph.
+For the scope of this paper, we consider $G$ to be an undirected, unweighted graph.
 In this context a motif $M$ is any \emph{connected} subgraph defined over any subset of $\mathcal{V}$.
 Formally, the set of all possible motifs is defined as

 \begin{mdframed}[innerbottommargin=3pt,innertopmargin=3pt,innerleftmargin=6pt,innerrightmargin=6pt,backgroundcolor=gray!10,roundcorner=10pt] Given a graph $G \in \mathcal{G}$, a black-box $B: \mathcal{G} \to [0,1]$ and a set of motifs $\mathcal{M}$, the problem tackled in this paper is that of assigning an \emph{explanation score} $\gsfunc(G,B,M_i) \in [-1,1]$ to each motif $M_i \in \mathcal{M}$, quantifying the impact of the motif in explaining the label $B(G)$: a value close to -1 means that $M_i$ is important in explaining $B(G) = 0$, a value close to 1 means that $M_i$ is important for $B(G) = 1$. \end{mdframed}